QuantEcon/lecture-python-advanced.myst/_sources/additive_functionals.md

 Asymptotic stationarity and ergodicity are key assumptions needed to make it possible to learn by applying statistical methods.

-Are there ways to model time series that have persistent growth that still enable statistical learning based on a law of large numbers for an asymptotically stationary and ergodic process?
+But  there are good ways to model time series that have persistent growth that still enable statistical learning based on a law of large numbers for an asymptotically stationary and ergodic process.

-The answer provided by Hansen  {cite}`Hansen_2012_Eca` is yes.

-He described  two classes of time series models that accommodate growth.
+Thus, {cite}`Hansen_2012_Eca`  described  two classes of time series models that accommodate growth.

 They are